 All assignments are to be submitted electronically on Word Document (no PDF) through the D2L Dropbox at or before the date and time as specified in the course outline.
 If no time is stipulated, assignments are due before midnight on their due date.
 Please note that it is the student's responsibility to keep a copy of each submitted assignment and to ensure that the proper version is submitted.

 LATE ASSIGNMENTS

-Points on grades will not be deducted for late submissions when an extension is being granted by the instructor.
 It is the student's responsibility to request an extension from the instructor should you require more time and offer an alternate due date and time for the instructor's consideration.